Mayor Carol Leclerc: Tax dollars staying in the northwest mean...

 The Chairs of the Northwest BC Resource Benefits Alliance (RBA) met last week with new provincial government ministers, MLAs and senior staff to begin discussions regarding revenue sharing for the Northwest.

-Watch the video above to hear how the meetings went:
+Watch the video below to hear how the meetings went:

 Joey Ocsovai - Our communities are suffering